SumedhSaraf/Finding_Nearest_Locations/README.md

 -Push your image o docker hub
 docker push sumedh11/assign1adssummer:latest

-### The rawDataEDA file shows the insights we can infer from the Zillow dataset that we are given and
-link is mentioned at the start of README.
+### The rawDataEDA file shows the insights we can infer from the Zillow dataset whose link is given at the start of README

 ### The file REST_API.ipynb has the code for creating an API.